Why investigate water and catchments with RIEL?

 - predicting climate and land-use change impacts on food webs, carbon dynamics and nutrient cycling

-- developing innovations in eDNA, tracers, blue carbon, sonar and other tech.
+- trialling innovative methods including eDNA, environmental tracers, blue carbon, sonar and other technology